dennis-van-bennekom/minor-iot/README.md

 void loop() {
   soundValue = analogRead(A0);

-  // Hier map ik de analoge waarde naar een 0 tot 10 getal
-  // zodat we die verder makkelijk kunnen gebruiken int sound = map(soundValue, 0, 512, 0, 10);
+  // We map the value to a 0 to 10 range so it's easier to use later int sound = map(soundValue, 0, 512, 0, 10);
   Serial.println("Sound Level: " + String(sound));